Separation and excision in functor homology: Introduction

+The next main result of the present article is an excision theorem, namely theorem \ref{thm-intro-2}.
+This excision theorem brings the study of problem \ref{pbintro} for general $\A$ closer to the cases where it is currently understood, by showing that in some cases the category $\A$ can be replaced by a simpler quotient category $\B$ without altering $\Ext$ and $\Tor$.
+It is particularly useful for antipolynomial functors (see application~\ref{exintro1}).

-Let $\phi:\A\to \B$ be an additive quotient, that is, $\phi$ is a full and essentially surjective additive functor between two additive categories.
+To be more specific, let $\phi:\A\to \B$ be an additive quotient, that is, $\phi$ is a full and essentially surjective additive functor between two additive categories.
 Then every object of $F$ of $k[\B]\Md$ yields an object $\phi^*F$ of $k[\A]\Md$ defined by $(\phi^*F)(x)=F(\phi(x))$.
 An elementary argument shows that composition with $\phi$ yields an isomorphism:

-Our second main result shows that under an elementary hypothesis on $\B$, such an isomorphism extends to higher $\Ext$ (and also to $\Tor$). \begin{thmintro}[excision] Let $\phi:\A\to \B$ be an additive quotient, such that $\B(x,x)\otimes_{\mathbb{Z}} k=0$ for all object $x$ of $\B$.
+Our first excision result shows that under an elementary hypothesis on $\B$, such an isomorphism extends to higher $\Ext$ (and also to $\Tor$). \begin{thmintro}[excision] Let $\phi:\A\to \B$ be an additive quotient, such that $\B(x,x)\otimes_{\mathbb{Z}} k=0$ for all objects $x$ of $\B$.
 Then for all functors $F$ and $G$ defined on $\B$, the natural graded morphisms

 are isomorphisms. \end{thmintro}

 Theorem \ref{thm-intro-2} is obtained as a special case of a more general excision result that we state in theorem \ref{thm-magique-general}.
 The latter replaces the condition on $\B$ by a weaker (but more technical) condition, which generalizes the `$H$-unital' condition of Suslin and Wodzicki governing excision in rational algebraic $K$-theory \cite{Suslin-Wodz}.
 We refer the reader to remark \ref{rk-excis} for more details regarding the link with excision in $K$-theory.